Seven Hills Hospital Philosophy

 WHAT ALUMNI SAY

 At the time of this writing, there have been six alumni polled by Rehabs.com.
 On average, the alumni gave the facility high ratings for most metrics.
-The alumni gave the facility five out of five stars for the fairness of the facility’s cell phone and visitation policy, for the ability of family and loved ones to participate in treatment through facility programming, for the cleanliness of the facility, and for the affordability and/or payment plans, scholarships, or financial assistance that were made available.
-The alumni gave the counseling options offered by the facility 4.7 stars and the experience and level of training of the staff 4.75 stars.
+Five out of five stars were given for the fairness of the facility’s cell phone and visitation policy, for the ability of family and loved ones to participate in treatment through facility programming, for the cleanliness of the facility, and for the affordability and/or payment plans, scholarships, or financial assistance that were made available.
+These alumni gave the counseling options offered by the facility 4.7 stars and the experience and level of training of the staff 4.75 stars.

 WHAT FRIENDS & FAMILY SAY

 Both loved ones agreed that the facility was clean and well maintained.
-PF also agreed that the facility’s cell phone and visitation policy was fair, family and loved ones were able to participate in treatment through facility programming, and the facility strictly followed a 12-step model.
+P.F. also agreed that the facility’s cell phone and visitation policy was fair, and that family and friends were able to participate in treatment through facility programming.
 In contrast, the second anonymous loved one indicated that family and loved ones were not able to participate in treatment through facility programming and she did not think that the treatment and services offered at the facility were worth the cost.

 According to its website, Seven Hills accepts Medicaid, Medicare, Tricare, and private insurances including Aetna, Anthem, United, and Blue Cross Blue Shield.
 Costs and fees are not listed on the facility’s website.

 Please note: Anyone attempting to manipulate or spam our system or the providers’ own listing pages risks having all content removed.